| This is the third application

 If you don't like the effect of your adjustments the Reset buttons

+beside each slider will restore the default settings.
 The final set of controls allows you to alter the

 colour of the final image.
 With this option selected there are three